 The Chalbi (meaning bare & salty in the Gabra dialect) is easily accessed from Koros Camp and is well worth a visit.
 Please do note, however, that it is only accessible during the dry season (by road).
 During the rainy season, the desert morphs into a massive lake!

-The entire team of staff at Koros hail from the Samburu tribe.
-Most of them grew up in the area where, as children, they would roam the hills tending to their livestock.
 Whether it be a leisurely stroll down the many luggas (dry river beds) or a more adventurous hike up one of the surrounding hills, a visit to Koros would not be complete without including a walk or two.
-Our guides are incredibly experienced and eager to share their knowledge with guests.

 Mount Kulal is an eroded-down extinct volcano located slightly east of Lake Turkana.
 Take a drive up the mountain where you will ascend from 800 meters to 2,300 meters above sea level.
 Temperatures drop dramatically as one approaches the top, cool enough for the Clematis Vitalba ('old man's beard') to thrive in the alpine forest.
 The drive from Koros takes you approximately 2 hours one way.
 On a clear day, vistas down onto the lake are breathtaking!